 Bidders are welcome to submit Clarification Questions to the Authority during the Negotiation Stage (subject to the requirements of section 2.4 above).

-The Authority reserves the right to hold initial negotiation meetings with Bidders as a result of Clarification Questions received.
-In addition, if Bidders wish to engage in any initial negotiation meetings with the Authority, they should submit a request via the AWARD portal, setting out a list of issues which they wish to discuss.
+The Authority reserves the right to hold initial clarification question meetings with Bidders as a result of Clarification Questions received.
+In addition, if Bidders wish to engage in any clarification question meetings with the Authority, they should submit a request via the AWARD portal, setting out a list of issues which they wish to discuss.
 The dates of any meetings agreed to be held by the Authority, as well as the relevant agenda, will be confirmed by the Authority to the relevant Bidders.

 All Bidders are required to submit a fully compliant Initial Tender to the Authority by uploading their Initial Tender no later than 10am on 10 JANUARY 2018 (the “Initial Tender Deadline”).
-Bidders are also required to submit five (5) hard copies of their Initial Tender to the Authority by the Initial Tender Deadline.
+Bidders are also required to submit five (5) hard copies of their Initial Tender to the Authority by the Initial Tender Deadline, two (2) priced and three (3) unpriced.
 Bidders’ attention is drawn to the requirements for the construction of tenders set out in paragraph 17 of Schedule 1 to this ITN.

 In the event of any discrepancy between a Bidder’s Initial Tender submitted via the AWARD portal and the hard copy of their Initial Tender, the version submitted via the AWARD portal shall take precedence and be treated as the Bidder’s Initial Tender submission.